BlueCross BlueShield of Tennessee Medical Policy Manual

 1. Initial Requests:

-ii.
-Chart notes, medical record documentation, or claims history supporting previous medications tried
+2. Chart notes, medical record documentation, or claims history supporting previous medications tried including drug, dose, frequency and duration.

 2. Continuation requests: Chart notes or medical record documentation supporting improvement in asthma control.